-The comment, "Staff and students have an obligation to report..." is intended to pull in the "admiring circle" who choose to be in the presence of misuse of alcohol or illegal drugs in schools, on school property, or at a school-sponsored event.
+This regulation applies to the "admiring circle".
+Those who choose to be in the presence of misuse of any of the above in schools, on school property, or at a school-sponsored event face same consequence.
 The same applies to instances of trafficking of either alcohol or illegal drugs.